BREAD (FOR SOCIAL CHANGE) CULTURAL ROUTE

-The Bread (for Social Change) Route, abbreviated as the “Bread Route”, is a concept created by the Bread Houses Network in 2013 and currently evolving with planned extension in the coming years (for more information, visit the specialized website www.breadroute.net).
+The Bread (for Social Change) Cultural Route, abbreviated as the “Bread Route”, is a concept created by the Bread Houses Network in 2013 and currently evolving with planned extension in the coming years.
 The Bread Route includes three different geographic and thematic routes, all ultimately united into one:

-3) Global Bread Route across continents, (to be developed by and beyond 2019)
+- Global Bread Route across continents (to be developed by and beyond 2019 )

 The activities along the Route are developed and offered by various local organizations and institutions, from Bread Houses part of the Bread Houses Network to Bread Museums, bakeries, community and cultural centers, and various NGOs, where the social inclusion could be achieved together with the opportunity to include all the therapeutic/healing, social, anthropological, training, and performative sides of the breadmaking processes and local bread traditions.

-Part of the concept of route if you decide to go through all or some of the houses is the playful element: the group takes one of the ingredients of bread from each subsequent Bread house (local flour, water, salt, honey, yeast, local spices) and in the last Bread House before splitting and departing, everyone kneads a collective bread incorporating the collected bread ingredients and experiences – the most delicious memory ever!
+Part of the concept of the Bread Route if you decide to go through all or some of the houses is the playful element: the group takes one of the ingredients of bread from each subsequent Bread House (local flour, water, salt, honey, yeast, local spices) and in the last Bread House before splitting and departing, everyone kneads a collective bread incorporating the collected bread ingredients and experiences – the most delicious memory ever!